pnzabamw/pdsnd_github/README.md

 bikeshare

 ### Description
-Bikeshare project enables users to order the date, city in a certain month
+Bikeshare project enables users to order the date, city in a certain month.
 ### Files used
+chicago.csv,washington.csv, ney york.csv
+### day accessed
+saturday

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.